What is extra care housing?

 The local social services department, the housing provider or private home care agencies may provide your care.

-As well as providing daily support, extra care housing is able to provide unplanned care as and when needed, and respond quickly to changing needs and emergencies.
+As well as daily support, extra care housing can provide unplanned care if you need it, and respond quickly to changing needs and emergencies.

-There are many advantages to moving into extra care housing, including:
+Advantages to moving into extra care housing include: